7 Proven Steps to Recover a Stolen Motorcycle in the UK

 [image source: rrhittaker.top]

-The faster you inform the police, the higher the probability your motorcycle will be recovered.
+The faster you inform the police, the higher the chance your motorcycle will be recovered.
 Statistics show that most recovered stolen bikes were reported within the first few days of theft.

 Dial 101 to report your stolen bike.
-Be sure to ask to be put through to your local police station.
+Be sure to ask to be connected to your local police station.

-Depending on the resources available to them or the level of priority they give to motorcycle theft incidents in your locale, they either opt to visit the incident scene to gather evidence, or more likely, they will just take your details and give you a crime reference number.
+Depending on their available resources or the priority they assign to motorcycle theft incidents in your area, they may choose to visit the scene to gather evidence, or more likely, they will just take your details and give you a crime reference number.

-You must still give them all the necessary details to compile a report.
+You must still provide all the necessary details to compile a report.
 Giving them the data they need is in your best interest.

-The police report will be entered into their database, and if a local gang has stolen similar motorcycles, the police can connect the dots and trace your machine to that source.
+The police report will be entered into their database, and if a local gang has stolen similar motorcycles, the police can connect the dots and trace your bike to that source.

-There is also the fact that you will need the report and crime reference number for insurance reasons.
-There is hardly any insurance company that will process your claim without a written police report.
+You will also need the report and crime reference number for insurance purposes.
+Almost no insurance company will process your claim without a written police report.

 The police will typically require the following information:

-The fastest way to get back your motorcycle is to track it using a satellite navigation system.
+The fastest way to recover your motorcycle is to track it using a satellite navigation system.
 If you have a GPS tracker installed on your motorbike, share the data with the police so they can try to recover it.

 [image source: freepik]

-Motorbike thieves can abandon a stolen bike for a variety of reasons.
-The most common is that the perpetrators are amateurs or kids that ditched the bike because they couldn't find a way to break through the security lock after rolling the motorcycle from its original parking spot.
+Motorbike thieves can abandon a stolen bike for various reasons.
+The most common is that the perpetrators are amateurs or kids who abandoned the bike because they couldn't find a way to break through the security lock after rolling the motorcycle from its original parking spot.

-They could also abandon the bike because they were startled by passing neighbours or police officers.
-Even the more experienced motorcycle thieves can decide first to leave the motorcycle somewhere nearby, just in case a tracker is installed.
-They will watch the machine for a while to see if anyone traces it to that location before moving it away.
+They might also abandon the bike because they were startled by passing neighbors or police officers.
+Even more experienced motorcycle thieves may initially leave the motorcycle nearby, just in case a tracker is installed.
+They will watch the machine for a while to see if anyone traces it to that location before moving it.

-So, once you discover that your machine has been stolen, check out the area within a few-mile radius of the location of the theft.
+So, once you discover that your machine has been stolen, check the area within a few-mile radius of the theft location.

-Thieves leave stolen bikes at out-of-way locations like alleyways and side streets, so check those places first.
-You can enlist the help of friends and neighbours to help you in your search.
+Thieves often leave stolen bikes in out-of-the-way locations like alleyways and side streets, so check those places first.
+You can enlist the help of friends and neighbors to assist in your search.

-If you find your motorbike during your search, it’s highly recommended that you call the police to help retrieve it since getting it yourself can expose you to physical danger.
+If you find your motorbike during your search, it is highly recommended that you call the police to help recover it since retrieving it yourself could expose you to physical danger.

-The police may also want to gather crucial evidence like fingerprints that can help them investigate who carried out the theft.
+The police may also want to collect crucial evidence like fingerprints that can help them investigate who committed the theft.

 Step 3: Inform Your Insurance Company